 Health Care Delivery

 More than a quarter of all Americans—and two out of three older Americans—are estimated to have at least two chronic physical or behavioral health problems.
-Treatment for people living with these multiple chronic conditions (MCC) currently accounts for an estimated 66% of the Nation's health care costs.
+Treatment for people living with these multiple chronic conditions (MCC) currently accounts for an estimated 66 percent of the Nation's health care costs.
 As the U.S. population ages, the number of patients with MCC continues to grow.
 This mounting challenge has become a major public health issue that is linked to suboptimal health outcomes and rising health care costs.

 As part of its ongoing effort to improve care for patients with MCC through evidence-based research, AHRQ has funded the AHRQ MCC Research Network.
 The Network aligns with a Department of Health and Human Services (HHS) effort to address MCC issues.
 In December 2010, HHS issued its new “Strategic Framework on Multiple Chronic Conditions,” designed to further research that will address the challenges of MCC.
 (For more information, go to: Improving Health for Individuals With Multiple Chronic Conditions: Recent Actions by HHS Agencies.)